The Gender and Security Sector Lab Research

 Research Papers in Progress

-• • Lead Author: Laura Huber
+• Lead Author: Laura Huber

 • Co-Authors: Lindsey Pruett and Sabrina Karim

-• • Lead Author: Sara Fox
+• Lead Author: Priscilla Torres

 • Co-Authors: Laura Huber, Roya Izadi, Cameron Mailhot, Mike Kriner, Lindsey Pruett, Sabrina Karim

-• • Lead Authors: Mike Kriner and Cameron Mailhot
+• Lead Authors: Mike Kriner and Cameron Mailhot

 This research note examines how climate change influences peacekeepers’ experiences and their ability to protect civilians.
 While peacekeeping missions have proven effective in reducing violence against civilians, we argue that climate change could limit peacekeepers’ ability to provide such protection.
 Drawing on over 200 interviews and 5,256 survey responses from UN mission personnel across ten troop and police contributing countries (TPCCs), we find that peacekeepers are already experiencing significant operational challenges due to extreme weather conditions such as rising temperatures, severe droughts, and water shortages.
 Peacekeepers note the detrimental effects on logistical operations, morale, and health, which ultimately hinder their ability to engage in protection activities.
-A quantitative replication of (Hultman et al., 2013) further reveals that deviations in temperature and rainfall may mediate the effectiveness of troop numbers in reducing one-sided violence against civilians.
+A quantitative replication of \cite{hultman_united_2013} further reveals that deviations in temperature and rainfall may mediate the effectiveness of troop numbers in reducing one-sided violence against civilians.
 Our findings suggest that as climate change intensifies, it could challenge the effectiveness of peacekeeping operations to provide protection to vulnerable populations in conflict zones.

 Published Research Papers by GSS Lab Fellows

-• • Authors: Angie Torres-Beltran and Cameron Mailhot
+• Authors: Angie Torres-Beltran and Cameron Mailhot

 Published: July 2nd, 2024, International Studies Quarterly